You will find frequently asked questions in the FAQ section below.

-I no longer wish to receive emails from PONANT, how do I request to be removed from your mailing list?
+I no longer wish to receive email from PONANT, how do I request that?

 If you no longer want to receive electronic communication from PONANT, please click on the unsubscribe link located at the bottom of one of the emails that has been sent to you.